spcl/fmi/README.md

 ### Docker Container
 The Docker containers [FMI-build-docker](https://github.com/OpenCoreCH/FMI-build-docker) contain all necessary dependencies and set up the environment for you.
 See the repo for details.

+### AWS Lambda Layer
+For even easier deployment, we provide AWS CloudFormation templates to create Lambda layers in [python/aws](python/aws).
+Simply run `sam build` and `sam deploy --guided` in the folder corresponding to your Python version, which creates a Lambda layer in your account that can be added to your function.
+As soon as you added the layer, you can simply use `import fmi` and work with the library.

 ## Examples
 C++ sample code for the library is available at [tests/communicator.cpp](tests/communicator.cpp), the usage from Python is demonstrated in [python/tests/client.py](python/tests/client.py).